OrangeTux/Geppetto/docs/deployment.rst

 uWSGI
 -----
-uwgsi has been added as Python dependency in requirements.txt, but we also install it system wide.
-Althought this is not necessarily required, this system wide installation copies some uwsgi configuration in the correct folders of Nginx.
-When running Gepppetto we use uWSGI installed inside the virtualenv.
+uWSGI has been added as Python dependency in requirements.txt, but we also install it system wide.
+Althought this is not necessarily required, this system wide installation copies some uWSGI configuration in the correct folders of Nginx.
+When running Gepppetto we use uWSGI binary inside the virtualenv.
-This version is newer that the one from the Debian repositories.
+The reason that we use this binary is that the version from PyPi is newer than the one from the Debian repositories.

 ::